Colorado River Indian Tribes

-The reservation was established on March 3, 1865, for "Indians of said river and its tributaries."
-Initially, these were the Mojave and Chemehuevi, but Hopi and Navajo people were relocated to the reservation in 1945.
-John Scott designed the tribal seal in 1966, with four feathers to represent the four CRIT tribes.
-Margie McCabe designed the tribal flag, which the tribe formally adopted in 1979.

 Reservation

 The Colorado River Indian Reservation is a Native American reservation in the southwest United States.
 Its territory is primarily in western La Paz County, Arizona, with smaller portions in southeastern San Bernardino, and northeastern Riverside counties, California.
 It has a total land area of 1,119.4445 km², most of it within Parker Valley.
 It borders the Palo Verde Valley in the southwest boundaries.
 Tribal headquarters are in Parker, Arizona.

-Tribal members mainly live in communities in and around Parker, the largest community, and Poston.
+Tribal citizens mainly live in communities in and around Parker, the largest community, and Poston.
 The 2000 census reported a population of 9,201 persons residing on the reservation.

 Government

-The tribe and its reservation territory are governed by an elected council of nine members and overseen by a tribal Chairman, Secretary, and Treasurer.
-These officers are elected from among the council members.
-The four tribes continue to maintain and observe their traditional ways and religious and culturally unique identities.
+The tribe and its reservation are governed by a democratically elected council of nine members and overseen by a tribal chairman, secretary, and treasurer.
+The council members elect the executive officers.
+The four tribes continue to maintain and observe their traditional ways, religions, and culturally unique identities.